The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 When it comes to cash back that you earn without having to meet any spending-based criteria, your card provider might send you a Form 1099-MISC: Miscellaneous Income if the value of the cash back you earn is more than $600.
 If you receive this form, it implies that you need to report the cash back as income on your tax returns.
 But even if you don't receive this form or the amount is below that $600 threshold, you still need to report all of the non-spending-linked cash back you earn.

 Is Business Cash Back Taxable?

-From the taxation point of view, the IRS views cash back earned through business credit cards in the same way as it does with consumer credit cards.
+The IRS views cash back earned through business credit cards in the same way as consumer credit card cash back.
 If you earn cash back by spending money, it does not count as income.

-You might need to pay taxes on credit card cash back if it is not linked to any spending because it would then qualify as income.
-In addition, the cash back you earn has an effect on the business expenses you report.
+You might need to pay taxes on business credit card cash back if it is not linked to any spending because, in that case, it would qualify as income.
+In addition, the cash back you earn affects the business expenses you report.

-If you've earned cash back through any business expense, you need to subtract the same from the purchase amount when filing your taxes.
+If you've earned cash back through any business expense, you need to subtract it from the purchase amount when filing your taxes.
 For example, if you paid $600 for a business flight and earned $30 as cash back, you need to report the expense as $570.

-Now that you know what type of cash back is taxable, make sure you report the type that you need to on your tax returns.
+Now that you know what type of cash back is taxable, make sure you report it as needed on your tax return.
 If you don’t have a cash back credit card yet, consider getting one to capitalize on your spending based on factors such as rewards rates, fees, interest rates and added perks.